 Below: 1st photo - Note the linear phyllaries with a darker green stripe and the small bractlets (calyculi) under the flower head.
 2nd photo - Of the two types of disc flowers, the inner ones have erect to spreading corolla lobes.
 Styles branch near the tip.

-Below: 1st photo - The plant is bushy with many leaves.2nd photo - Stems have dark green vertical lines and can have whitish hair.
+Below: 1st photo - The plant is bushy with many leaves.
+2nd photo - Stems have dark green vertical lines and can have whitish hair.
 Upper leaves have small auricles that clasp the stem.
 3rd photo - The floral array has one to several branched panicles.

 Below: The larger lower leaf has a short stalk, lobed margins with teeth.

 Below: 1st photo - The underside of the leaf is paler color with whitish hair on the veins.
 3rd photo - the root system is shallow and fibrous with a short taproot.

 Notes: American Burnweed is considered to be indigenous to the Garden area.
 Within the Garden itself, Eloise Butler planted it on Aug.
-29, 1922 with plants she obtained from the yard of foreman Erickson in Glenwood Park.
+29, 1922 with plants she obtained from the yard of parks foreman Mr. Erickson in Glenwood Park.
 More were added in 1924 and 1926.
 Martha Crone referred to it as 'Fire-weed' in her 1951 Garden Census.
 She noted planting it in 1933.
 Burnweed is found in the eastern 2/3rds of the U.S. plus it is found along the west coast.
 In Canada it is know in Ontario, Quebec, New Brunswick, Nova Scotia and Prince Edward Island.
 Within Minnesota it is somewhat limited, mostly found in a group of counties from the north metro north to Todd, Crow Wing and Pine, then south along the Mississippi.
 Some south metro counties such as Carver and Dakota do not report it.
 This is the only species of Erechtites in Minnesota.
 There are two other species in North America.